One Touch of Venus: Other productions

 On May 13, 2014, Jay Records released a two-CD production billed as the "First Complete Recording" of One Touch of Venus with Melissa Errico in the title role.
 John Owen Edwards and James Holmes conducted the National Symphony (U.K.).
 The recording was thirteen years in the making (2000-2013) and involved studios in both London and New York City.
 Co-starring were Ron Raines (Whitelaw Savory), Victoria Clark (Molly Grant) and Brent Barrett (Rodney Hatch).

 Television adaptation

 In 1955, Janet Blair starred as Venus in a live production of One Touch of Venus on NBC-TV.

-Synopsis

-A long-lost, priceless statue of the goddess Venus is placed on display in an art museum in New York.
-A barber, Rodney Hatch, places the engagement ring he plans to give his fiancée onto the statue's finger.
-The sculpture comes to life and falls in love with the hapless Rodney.
-Farcical complications ensue.